How to Fix Color panel dim on Cafe CTS70DM2NS5 (Wall Oven)

 Color panel dim

-This step-by-step repair guide walks you through fixing color panel dim on your Cafe CTS70DM2NS5 (Wall Oven).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll take you step-by-step through fixing the color panel dim issue on your Cafe CTS70DM2NS5 (Wall Oven).
+With the right tools and parts, most homeowners can tackle this repair in just 1–2 hours, avoiding a costly service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-These symptoms typically point to a dimming or failing color display panel on the Cafe CTS70DM2NS5 wall oven.
+If you’re experiencing a dimming or failing color display panel on the Cafe CTS70DM2NS5 wall oven, look for these symptoms:

-This issue is most commonly caused by a failing display board backlight, a loose ribbon cable connection behind the panel, or a degraded control board that is no longer supplying consistent voltage to the screen.
+This issue is often caused by a failing display board backlight, a loose ribbon cable connection behind the panel, or a degraded control board that isn’t supplying consistent voltage to the screen.

 Tools & Parts Needed